declankieran-nhsd/hapi-fhir-3to4-demo/README.md

 The "id" element has also been removed from all resources as this is not currently handled by the validator_cli.jar.
 However, for migration purposes having the "id" transfer over to the new resource is probably not a desirable outcome anyway.

-## TODO

-* Work out how to use the StructureDefintions to see if anythings been missed in the transform
-* Extend this to all combinations of version transforms backwards and forwards
-* Validate in more detail...
-Use a validation service?

 ### XML

 A set of examples is has also been tested (not validated really yet).
 Only 368 succeed without error when running the transform.
 There are a total of 914 examples in set.
 Again, probably likely to things not yet supported...
 TOOD see TODO...